Robot-Fromage/ULIS/README.md

 <p align="center">
     <img src="meta/git/workflow.png">
 </p>
+The dev branch contains work in progress and may be unstable most of the time.
+We advise checking out the release branch to try and build the latest stable ULIS version.

 ## Build and Documentation
 Check the [documentation](https://praxinos.coop/Documentation/ULIS/Developer/version/dev/html/) for the API reference and details on the build process.